JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/planning.md

 Have a 3D shape that is similar to the displayed 4D object - i.e a hyper cube and a cube - that rotates along x, y, and z, with the wx, wy, and wz rotation respectively.

+## 4D Multi-View

+Show 4 different perspectives.
+The regular 3D cross section of the 4D shape, and the same shape rotated on xw, yw and zw planes.

 ---

 # Shapes